Middleton and Smerrill: Smerrill

 Little documentation exists about the medieval settlement of Smerrill.
 It was a grange in 1211 when it was recorded as belonging to the Duchy of Lancaster, later passing to the monks of Roche Abbey.
 The earthwork, buried and standing remains of the abandoned areas of Smerrill village are well preserved and retain important archaeological and ecological deposits.
 The earthworks indicate the layout of the early village and how it integrated into the wider medieval landscape.
 It appears the settlement was possibly later cleared to make way for the grange.

 By the end of the 19th century Smerrill Grange comprised one farm owned by the Duke of Rutland, which had been built in the late 16th century.
-During World War II, on January 21, 1944, a Wellington Bomber, RAF No. BJ 652 crashed close to Smerrill Grange along with six Royal Australian Air Force crew members who perished in the aftermath.
+During World War II, on 21 January 1944, a Wellington Bomber, RAF No. BJ 652 crashed close to Smerrill Grange along with six Royal Australian Air Force crew members who perished in the aftermath.
 A memorial was erected by the Middleton village playground in 1995 on the 50th anniversary of the end of World War II.
 It depicts the bomber and has a bronze plaque with the names of the crew inscribed.

 Governance and demography

 Population

-There are 137 residents recorded within Middleton and Smerrill for the 2011 census.
+There are 133 residents recorded within Middleton and Smerrill for the 2021 census, a small reduction from the 137 counted at the 2011 census.